codemucker/govhack_2025/docs/technical.md

 ## Project Overview

-This document defines the technical standards, language preferences, and coding conventions for the Transliterate project.
+This document defines the technical standards, language preferences, and coding conventions for the LegalEase project.
 These specifications should be referenced when implementing new features or modifying existing code.

-> **Note**: For infrastructure, deployment, and Encore.dev framework details, see [architecture.md](./architecture.md) > **Locale**: For regional standards and language conventions, see [locale.md](./locale.md)
+> **Note**: For infrastructure, deployment, and Encore.dev framework details, see [architecture.md](./architecture.md)

 ## Language & Framework Preferences

 ### Primary Languages

-1. **TypeScript** - For frontend development and optional backend with Encore
+1. **TypeScript** - For both frontend (Vue.js) and backend (Encore.dev) development

    - Strict mode enabled
    - Explicit type annotations preferred
    - Avoid `any` type unless absolutely necessary

-2. **Go (Golang)** - For high-performance backend services with Encore

-   - Go 1.21+ preferred
-   - Follow effective Go guidelines
-   - Use Go modules for dependency management
-   - Prefer standard library over external dependencies

-3. **Shell/Bash** - For automation and system scripts
+2. **Shell/Bash** - For automation and system scripts
    - POSIX-compliant when possible
    - Use shellcheck for validation

-> **Backend Language Choice**: Projects must use either Go OR TypeScript with Encore.dev, not both.
-Choose based on project requirements.
+> **Backend Language**: This project uses TypeScript with Encore.dev for consistency across frontend and backend.

 ### Framework Stack